Sure Dividend

 The following bullet points show the number of Dividend Kings in each sector of the stock market.

 The Dividend Kings are overweight in the Industrials, Consumer Staples, and Utilities sectors.
-Interestingly, The Dividend Kings have just one stock from the Information Technology sector, which is the largest component of the S&P 500 index.
+Interestingly, The Dividend Kings have zero stocks from the Information Technology sector, which is the largest component of the S&P 500 index.

 The Dividend Kings also have some interesting characteristics with respect to market capitalization.
 These trends are illustrated below.